ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

 “env”:  <target environment>,

-"mosipProcess": <Auth  or KYC or Registration>,
+"purpose": <Auth or Registration>,

 "version": <expected version of the biometric element>,

- “transactionId”: <transaction id for the current capture>,
+ “transactionId”: <transaction Id for the current capture>,

 “bio”: [